dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/chat_components.md

   - The ONE component you embed anywhere
   - Self-contained: no router, no global store, no provide/inject
   - Accepts props for initial persona/session and persistence keys
-  - Emits events so the parent can deep-link or track analytics
+- Emits events so the parent can integrate or track analytics

 ### 2.2 Services
 - `src/services/ChatRuntimeService.js`